The 10 most shocking exclusions from World Cup squads

 Appointing Diego Maradona as national team manager was a desperate last throw of the dice.
 World Cup qualification was secured in dramatic circumstances, but there was little to vindicate Maradona aside from his legendary status.

-Puzzling decisions were a hallmark of his brief tenure as Argentina boss, and none more so than the double exclusion of Cambiasso and Zanetti from his squad for South Africa.
-Both were central to Jose Mourinho’s Treble-winning 2009-10 season at Inter, but somehow missed out as Fabricio Coloccini and Jonas Gutierrez made the cut.
+Puzzling decisions were a hallmark of his brief tenure as Argentina boss, and none more so than the double exclusion of Esteban Cambiasso and Javier Zanetti from his squad for South Africa.
+Both were central to Jose Mourinho’s Treble-winning 2009/10 season at Inter, but somehow missed out.

+In contrast, Fabricio Coloccini and Jonas Gutierrez – decent but unremarkable players fresh from a season in the Championship with Newcastle – made the cut and even started the opening game.

 Landon Donovan (2014)

-It’s difficult to overstate Donovan’s place in the United States’ football landscape.
+It’s difficult to overstate Donovan’s place in the USA’s football landscape.
 Widely regarded as the national team’s greatest ever player, he collected 157 caps and appeared in three successive World Cups.

 He was keen to make it four in 2014, but it wasn’t to be.
 Donovan had missed a few qualifying matches but was still considered an automatic selection by most, apart from the person who mattered: Jurgen Klinsmann controversially dropped him from his preliminary squad.